 While the difference between the two isn’t as pronounced as going from a cheap plastic nut to a bone or Tusq nut, there are definitely some advantages with Tusq.
 Tusq tends to produce notes that have more sustain and many find the tone much clearer and sharper.

-One quick way to hear the pronounced difference between bone and Tusq is by dropping the blanks on a hard tile floor.
+One quick way to hear the pronounced difference between a bone nut and a Tusq nut is by dropping the blanks on a hard tile floor.
 Drop a plastic nut and you’ll hear just about nothing.
 A bone nut will produce something of a ring, while Tusq has a pronounced ring, almost musical on it’s own.

 Something else to consider is that all Tusq nuts will sound the same, whereas you’ll find great variance between bone nuts.
 One forum user shared an experience they had during a class with renowned master luthier Dan Erlewine.